kair.us/ projects/ maintenance_charger/

 Build and adjustment

 Assembly of the unit is straightforward.
 The heatsink for transistor doesn't need to be isolated.
-Leave LED legs long enough, so the LEDS can be bent to side seam of enclosure.
+Leave LED legs long enough, so the LEDs can be bent to side seam of enclosure.

 Before use, the voltage threshold needs to be adjusted.
 Measure voltage from TP1, and adjust with RT1.
 Set the voltage to 2.1 V when charge LED does not light.
 If ambient temperature is other than +20ºC, compensate this reading -4 mV/ºC.
 For example, if the adjustment is done at 0ºC, adjust TP1 voltage to 2.18 V. The adjustment is easier if you connect the charger to a full battery, or if you connect big enough capacitor to output terminals.
 Otherwise, the charge LED is off only very briefly.
 The adjustment procedure is described on schematic diagram and on bottom of the board as well.
 Another tip is to keep the charger powered for some time, with enclosure closed, before adjustment.
 This takes the self heating of charger into account.